 I had the privilege of authorizing charter schools in Indiana for over a decade.
-Our still young profession—only 25 years old—has the humbling and exciting responsibility of determining the quality of charter schools in every city and state.
+Our still-young profession—nearly 30 years old—has the humbling and exciting responsibility of determining the quality of charter schools in every city and state.

 How do we deliver on that responsibility?
 That is the single most important question authorizers spend time on.
 I know we did.